0427 554 035 stars@astrotourismwa.com.au

 by Astrotourism WA | 8 Nov, 2025 | January, Meteor Shower, What's Up in the Night Sky

-The Quadrantids Meteor Shower is better seen from northern Western Australia.
-The radiant point, or the point in the sky where the meteors seem to come from, is below the horizon for southern WA which reduces the number of visible shooting stars.
-It is a popular...
+The Quadrantid meteor shower is better seen from northern Western Australia.
+The radiant point, or the point in the sky from which meteors appear to come, is below the horizon in southern WA, reducing the number of visible shooting stars.
+It is a popular meteor shower...

 « MORE